<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 Via posted letter: Best for formality and urgency

-While emails and SMS payment reminders provide a speedier delivery method, some people believe they lack the same sense of professionalism that letters provide.
-Many—perhaps older—customers regard a letter as having more "importance" than an email, owing to the fact that we receive significantly fewer letters these days.
-In some countries, corporations threatening legal action over outstanding bills may be required to contact via letter rather than email.
+While emails and SMS payment reminders provide a speedier delivery method, some people believe they lack the same sense of professionalism that letters offer.
+Many—perhaps older—customers regard physical mail as having more "importance" than an email.

 Best practices for sending posted letters